 Corky and Peggy Ann become romantically involved, despite the presence of her neglectful drunken husband, Duke (Ed Lauter).
 But when Corky begins thinking about spending the rest of his life with her, Fats is not impressed . . .

 Hopkins is superb as the schizophrenic and murderous Corky Withers.
-He’s also a pretty convincing ventriloquist (he learned the skill for the film).
+He’s also a pretty convincing ventriloquist (he spent three months learning the skill for the film).

 Charles “Corky” Withers/Fats (voice)